Skip to Content

 2 hours 10 minutes

-Day 3 is a shorter drive as you go from Hall’s Gap to the coast at Portland.
-You’ll want to see as much as the Grampians as possible before setting off.
+Day 3 of the Adelaide to Melbourne road trip is a shorter two hour drive as you go from Hall’s Gap to the coast at Portland.
+You’ll want to see as much of the Grampians National Park as possible before setting off.

 Try to get to the balconies and some of the waterfalls to see the best of the Grampians.